Contomo/VoronTC-backupConfgis/printer_data/config/toolchanger/info.md

    TC_ADJUST_OFFSET                # Manually adjust a tool’s X/Y/Z gcode offset by a given amount.
 Updates SVF and live G-code offset.
    TC_FIND_TOOL_OFFSETS            # Main calibration loop; heats tools, moves to probe, runs calibration, and queues offsets for save.
    TC_LOAD_OFFSETS                 # Loads offsets from save_variables for a tool, clamps values, falls back to gcode offsets if needed.
-   TC_GET_PROBE_TRIGGER_TO_BOTTOM  # Assumes active tool is hand calibrated 'perfect' and spits out the value you need to use for trigger to bottom z.
+   TC_FIND_PROBE_TRIGGER_TO_BOTTOM  # Assumes active tool is hand calibrated 'perfect' and spits out the value you need to use for trigger to bottom z.

    TC_OFFSET_STATS                 # print out the stats of collected probing results. just try it lol